You want smart political talk without the meltdowns?

 First of all, it is not up to Nancy Pelosi.

-That decision will be completely up to the Congressman.
+That decision will be completely up to the congressman.

 Yeah, but here's the problem with this whole thing for Nancy Pelosi.

-So we got that going on.
+Anyway, so we got that going on.

 We have the latest on Mueller's investigation.